 Each year for the past few decades during the Southern Hemisphere spring, chemical reactions involving chlorine and bromine cause ozone in the southern polar region to be destroyed rapidly and severely.
 This depleted region is known as the “ozone hole”.
 The area of the ozone hole is determined from a map of total column ozone.
 It is calculated from the area on the Earth that is enclosed by a line with a constant value of 220 Dobson Units.
 The value of 220 Dobson Units is chosen since total ozone values of less than 220 Dobson Units were not found in the historic observations over Antarctica prior to 1979.
 Also, from direct measurements over Antarctica, a column ozone level of less than 220 Dobson Units is a result of the ozone loss from chlorine and bromine compounds.

-The graphs above show the progress of last season’s ozone hole.
+The graphs above show the progress of the ozone hole for 2022.
 The gray shading indicates the highest and lowest values measured since 1979.
-The red numbers are the maximum or minimum observed values.
+The red numbers are the maximum or minimum values.
 The stratospheric temperature and the amount of sunlight reaching the south polar region control the depth and size of the Antarctic ozone hole.
 The dashed line in the minimum temperature plot indicates the temperature below which Type I (NAT) PSCs can form.

 The data for the ozone hole area, the minimum ozone, and the minimum stratospheric temperature are available.
 Also available is a table of values showing the maximum ozone hole area and the minimum ozone values for each year.